 - Pros: One of the first things I appreciate about AnswerThePublic is how straightforward it is.
 You simply enter a keyword, and within seconds, it generates a web of questions, prepositions, and related terms.
 For anyone just getting started in SEO, this is a very beginner-friendly tool, as it doesn’t require a steep learning curve or advanced technical knowledge.

 It excels at providing content ideas.
 The tool visualizes what real users are searching for in the form of questions, comparisons, and related terms.
-For me, this can spark a whole content strategy based on the types of queries people are asking.
+For me, this can spark a whole content strategy based on the types of queries people are asking and I often use this tool when I am looking for ideas when providing a copywriting service to my clients.
 Whether you’re crafting blog posts, FAQs, or product pages, it’s a goldmine for understanding the “why” and “how” behind search terms.

 By revealing the kinds of questions people are asking, AnswerThePublic gives a direct window into the mindset of your audience.
 I can see what pain points or curiosities they have, which helps in crafting content that speaks directly to their needs.
 It’s almost like having a focus group on tap.